webplatform/docs/tutorials/svg_links/index.md

 ---
-title: svg links
+title: SVG links
+notes:
+  - 'Fix a couple of broken links'
+readiness: 'Almost Ready'
+summary: 'This tutorial covers the creation of links inside SVG objects.'
 tags:
   - Tutorials
   - SVG
-readiness: 'Almost Ready'
-notes:
-  - 'Fix a couple of broken links'
-summary: 'This tutorial covers the creation of links inside SVG objects.'
-uri: 'tutorials/svg links'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links:
     - 'HTML links – let’s build a web!'
     - 'SVG specification'
+uri: 'tutorials/svg links'

 ---
-# SVG links

-## Summary
+## <span>Summary</span>

 This tutorial covers the creation of links inside SVG objects.

-## Introduction
+## <span>Introduction</span>

 Just like (X)HTML, SVG supports linking to content within the document and to external resources, for example other SVG documents, HTML or XML documents, images, videos or any other kind of typical resource you may want to link to.
 This tutorial will walk you through how to create links in SVG using Xlink—the W3C spec for linking in XML—and cover any specific SVG-related concerns that you man need to know.